Master of Science

 In this section

-Applicants will have a degree [with at least 2ii Honours standard] or equivalent or demonstrate their ability to undertake the programme through the accreditation of prior experiential learning.
-Students undertaking this course will normally be commissioned by a Health and Social 2020 Care Trust, GP Federation, or similar organisation.
+Applicants must hold a degree [with at least 2:2 Honours standard for Master's only programmes] or equivalent or demonstrate their ability to undertake the programme through the accreditation of prior experiential learning.
+Students undertaking this course will normally be commissioned by a Health and Social Care Trust, GP Federation, or similar organisation.
 Students will be working in a clinical area which will facilitate their achievement of the advanced nurse practitioner competencies.
 And

 English language requirements for international applicants